Gender Surgery in Melbourne with Dr Patrick Briggs, Plastic Surgeon

 Do you get scars after FTM or MTF top surgery?

-- Yes, both MTF and FTM surgery results in some degree of scarring.
-But scars will gradually fade and flatten over time.
-Most patients have felt their final results are well worth the scars in the beginning
+- Yes, both Male to Female (MTF) and Female to Male (FTM) surgery results in some degree of scarring.
+But scars can gradually fade and flatten over time.

-How do I know which type of top surgery is best for me?
+How do I know which type of top surgery is most suitable for me?

 Do I need to take testosterone before I get FTM top surgery?